 You can alter the ingredients as per the weather.
 Like adding sesame seeds and poppy seeds in winters and replacing these with muskmelon or watermelon seeds in summers.

-These are best made in food processor.
+Energy Bars are best made in a food processor.
 Just put everything in the processor, run it for 3-4 minutes and that’s it.
 By now, the mixture would gather into a ball (sticks together because of dates).
 If not, take it out and make a ball of it using your hands.
 Set it on a tray or mould.
 Keep it in the refrigerator for an hour or so, so that it sets nicely.
 Now take it out and cut in the desired shape.